elvis-epx/IoT/mpy/README.md

 time".

 The peripheral only accepts time updates that are reasonable increments from the currently known time.
-If an unexpected timestamp arrives, a ping packet is sent to the central to seek confirmation.
+If an unexpected time value arrives, a ping packet is sent to the central to seek confirmation.

 Similar to the ping packet, there is also the wakeup packet, sent when the peripheral